Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Construction of Cost Functionals

-In this work we consider terminal costs as in \eqref{terminal_penalty}.
-This means if the terminal TES temperature $R_N = r$ is below or above a critical temperature $r_\text{crit} \in [r_{\min},r_{\max}]$ a penalty or reward with respect to the difference $r_\text{crit} - r$ is applied.
-The penalty can be interpreted such that the TES has to be charged to the critical value and therefore additional costs are incurring, where as the reward is resulting from the liquidation of the energy savings for running the P2H system with this excess heat.
-In both cases we assign a value to the energy associated with this difference given by $g_\text{Pen}(r_\text{crit} - r)$ and $g_\text{Liq}(r_\text{crit} - r)$.
-These in turn are multiplied by predetermined fixed prices $s_\text{Pen} \geq 0 $ and $s_\text{Liq} \leq 0$ respectively, to evaluate TES filling level.
-In the following we will describe the penalization and liquidation process in order to construct $g_\text{Pen}$ and $g_\text{Liq}$.

-\myparagraph{Penalization Cost} For the case $r_\text{crit} > r$ a penalization cost is applied described and resulting by the following scenario.
+In this work, we consider terminal costs as defined in \eqref{terminal_penalty}.
+This means, if the terminal TES temperature $R_N = r$ is below or above a critical temperature $r_\text{crit} \in [\rmin,\rmax]$, a penalty or reward with respect to the difference $r_\text{crit} - r$ is applied.
+The penalty can be interpreted such that the TES has to be charged to the critical value, thus additional costs are incurring.
+Conversely, the reward results from the liquidation of the energy saved.
+This is the energy that would be needed to charge the TES from $r_\text{crit}$ to the larger temperature $r$.
+In both cases, we assign a value to the energy associated with this difference given by a function $g_\text{Ter}$.
+In turn these are multiplied by predetermined fixed prices $s_\text{Pen}, s_\text{Liq} \geq 0$, respectively, to evaluate the TES filling level.
+Usually, the fixed prices satisfy $s_\text{Pen} \ge s_\text{Liq}$.
+In the following, we will describe the penalization and liquidation process in order to construct $g_\text{Ter}$.\\[1ex] For the case $r_\text{crit} > r$, a penalization cost is applied, which is described by the following scenario.
 Since the TES temperature is below the critical threshold it needs to be charged manually.
-We assume that for all $t > T$ the produced wind power $\PW(t) = 0$ and that the HTHP has to run on its maximal compressor shaft speed $d_{\max}$.
-Therefore the TES is charged as fast as possible and the energy consumption is covered solely by grid energy.
-From \eqref{consumption dependency} the maximum energy consumption $P_\text{max}$ in this case is given by
+We assume that for all $t > \Hor$ the produced wind power $\PW(t) = 0$ and that the HTHP has to operate at maximum compressor shaft speed $\dmax$.
+Therefore, the TES is charged as fast as possible and the energy consumption is covered solely by grid energy.
+From \eqref{consumption dependency}, the maximum energy consumption $P_\text{max}$ in this case is given by